aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-worksheet/remove-a-worksheet/_index.md

 ## **Removing a Worksheet**
 To remove a worksheet using Aspose.Cells.GridDesktop control, please follow the steps below:

 1. Add the Aspose.Cells.GridDesktop control to a form.
-1. Call the Worksheets collection's Remove method in the GridDesktop control.
+2. Call the Worksheets collection's Remove method in the GridDesktop control.

 ### **Using Worksheet Index**
-In this approach, simply pass the worksheet index (in the worksheets collection of the grid) of the worksheet to be removed.
+In this approach, simply pass the worksheet index (in the Worksheets collection of the grid) of the worksheet to be removed.